hanabi/hanabi.github.io/Reference.md

   * After Cathy blind-played, Donald knows that he must have the red 5 (as a *Double Bluff*).
 * Normally, you are only allowed to *Bluff* while in *Bluff Seat*.
 But *Double Bluffs* do not violate *Good Lie Principle*, so we allow them.

-### The Triple Bluff / The Triple Two-Thirds Bluff

-* Following from the *Double Bluff* convention, it is possible to perform a *Triple Bluff* (as long as the clue target is not a 4; see the subsequent section).
-* For example, in a 5-player game:
-  * Red 1 is played on the stacks.
-  * Alice clues red to Emily's red 5 as a *Play Clue*.
-  * Bob blind-plays a red 2.
-  * Cathy blind-plays a blue 1, thinking that she has the red 3.
-  * Donald sees that the red 5 was three-away from playable, which means that this is a *Triple Bluff*, calling for three blind-plays.
-  * Donald blind-plays his *Finesse Position* card as a *Known Triple Bluff* and it is the green 1.
-  * Emily knows that since three unrelated blind-plays occurred, she must have the three-away red 5.

 ### The 4 Double Bluff / The 4 Double Half Bluff

 * In the *3 Bluffs* convention, play stops after one card is blind-played if the clue target is a 3.
 (This is an extension of a *Bluff.*)